BaroudLab/Pyxidis/README.md

   - 221212_6_napari.tif => file to drag and drop in napari (different channel order)

 ### Code to reproduce figure - in folder **Code_figures**
 Scripts to reproduce main pannels from the article.
-Use data in folder **Data** to go with it.
+Use data ...
+(PUT LINK HERE to repository) in folder **Data_figures** to go with it.